Hafez-CS/CS50x/README.md

-# this is My code in cs50x
+# This is My code in cs50x